rimaog/simpletools/README.md

 Simple Python Tools Collection

-Hello guys!
-Here are a couple of simple yet powerful Python scripts for your security toolkit.
-Below you'll find a brief description of each tool, how to install dependencies, and instructions on how to use them.
+This collection contains a few simple Python scripts that can help you with testing and learning about security.
+Below you'll find a summary of each tool, how to install dependencies, and instructions on how to use them.
 Tools Overview
 1. Universal Brute Force Tool

-This is a universal brute force tool with a simple and easy-to-use GUI.
-Currently, it supports the following login types:
+This tool tries different username and password combinations to log in to websites.
+Currently, it supports:

     Instagram
+    WordPress
     Joomla
-    WordPress

-Feel free to add more login types if you want.
-The tool is very straightforward thanks to its simple GUI.
-You just need to select the login type, provide the target username, and input a list of passwords to attempt.
 2. Vulnerability Tool

-This tool combines multiple well-known security tools:
+This tool combines multiple security tools to check for common issues on websites:

     Nikto
     Nmap
     WPScan
     Skipfish

-It has a simple GUI with two tabs:
+It has two features:

-    Tab 1: IP & Geo Location
+    IP & Geo Location — Find the IP address and location of a website.
-    This is a host-to-IP grabber.
-It also includes DNS history and can bypass Cloudflare with the appropriate API key.

-    Tab 2: Vulnerability Scan
-    Simply input the target host (e.g., google.com) and press Start Scan.
-It will automatically run all the tools (Nikto, WPScan, Nmap, and Skipfish) with their default parameters.
-You cannot choose individual tools—everything runs together.
+    Vulnerability Scan — Run basic security tests on a website.

 Installation
 Step 1: Clone the Repository

-First, clone the repository to your local machine using the following command:
+Clone the repository to your computer using the command:

 git clone https://github.com/rimaog/simpletools.git
+cd simpletools

 Step 2: Install Dependencies
-Universal Brute Force Tool
+For the Brute Force Tool:

-The Universal Brute Force Tool requires the requests library.
-To install it, use:
+Install the required Python libraries:

-pip install requests
+pip install requests aiohttp

-Vulnerability Tool
+If you are on Linux, also install the Tkinter library:

+sudo apt-get install python3-tk

-For the Vulnerability Tool, you will need to install several external tools, including:
+For the Vulnerability Tool:

-    Nmap
-    Nikto
-    Skipfish
-    WPScan

-You can install them using your system’s package manager.
-For example, on Ubuntu:
+    Install the required tools for scanning:

 sudo apt update
 sudo apt install nmap nikto skipfish wpscan

-Additionally, for the Vulnerability Tool GUI, you need to install the following Python dependencies:
+    Install the Python libraries for the GUI:

 pip install requests pandas ttkbootstrap Pillow

-If pip isn't working, follow these steps to install dependencies inside a virtual environment:
+If pip isn't working, you can use a virtual environment:

-    Create a virtual environment:

 python3 -m venv venv

-Activate the virtual environment:

 source venv/bin/activate  # Linux/macOS
-venv\Scripts\activate  # Windows
+# venv\Scripts\activate  # Windows

-Install the required dependencies:

 pip install requests pandas ttkbootstrap Pillow

-Step 3: Running the Applications
+Running the Applications

-After installation, you can launch each tool from your terminal.
-Universal Brute Force Tool:
+Universal Brute Force Tool

-To run the Universal Brute Force Tool, use the following command:
+To run the brute force tool:

 sudo python3 bruteforce.py

-This will launch the brute force tool's simple GUI, where you can select the target platform (Instagram, WordPress, Joomla, Twitter) and start the attack.
+This will open the GUI.
+You can select the website type (Instagram, WordPress, Joomla) and start the process.
-Vulnerability Tool:
+Vulnerability Tool

-To run the Vulnerability Tool, use the following command:
+To run the vulnerability tool:

 python3 vulntool.py

-This will launch the application with the IP & Geo Location and Vulnerability Scan tabs.
-You can use the IP & Geo Location tab to resolve hostnames to IP addresses and get geolocation details.
-The Vulnerability Scan tab allows you to run scans using Nikto, WPScan, Nmap, and Skipfish on your target host.
-Usage
+This will open the tool with two sections: IP & Geo Location and Vulnerability Scan.
+How to Use
 Universal Brute Force Tool

-    Launch the Brute Force Tool:
-    Run the following command to start the brute force tool with a simple GUI:
+    Open the tool by running:

     sudo python3 bruteforce.py

-    Select the Target:
-    In the GUI, choose the login type you want to attack:
-        Instagram
-        WordPress
-        Joomla

-    Provide Login Details:
-    Enter the target's username and password list (a .txt file with usernames and passwords to use for brute-forcing).

-    Start the Attack:
-    Once you've selected the target and provided the necessary details, click the "Start Attack" button to begin the brute force attempt.
+    Choose the website type (Instagram, WordPress, Joomla).

+    Upload a list of usernames and passwords in .txt format.

+    Click "Start Attack" to begin.

 Vulnerability Tool
-IP & Geo Location:

-    Open the app and navigate to the "IP & Geo Location" tab.
-    Enter a hostname (e.g., example.com) to resolve it to an IP address.
+    IP & Geo Location: Enter a website address to find its IP and location.
-    The tool will display the IP address and geolocation details, including country, city, region, latitude, longitude, ISP, etc.

-Vulnerability Scan:

-    Navigate to the "Vulnerability Scan" tab.
-    Enter a target host (e.g., google.com) and press Start Scan.
-    The tool will run Nikto, WPScan, Nmap, and Skipfish with default parameters and display the results in the GUI.
+    Vulnerability Scan: Enter a website address to check for basic security issues.

 Disclaimer

-Important: Use these tools responsibly.
-Only run these tools on systems or websites you have explicit permission to test.
-The author is not responsible for any misuse of these tools or any damages caused.
-These tools are intended for educational purposes only.
+Use these tools only on systems or websites you have permission to test.
+These tools are for educational purposes only.
+The author is not responsible for any misuse or damage caused.